roman-milk/roman-milk.github.io/a-cuckold-two-blondes-and-bbc.md

+===

- ****** A Cuckold, Two Blondes, and BBC ****** bygeronimo_appleby© Seeing his wife's tongue snake out to lick the pale bulb of the cock-head was agony.
+Seeing his wife's tongue snake out to lick the pale bulb of the cock-head was agony.
 How could she do it after what the man had said?
 It felt like betrayal.

  "Lick her or you're out of here," the man growled.
 "I'll fucking throw you out myself if you don't fucking get onto it."